 It depends on your policy.

 Levels of cover vary, so don’t assume that trace and access cover is standard.
-Check your home insurance policy or speak to your insurer to find out what’s protected and what isn’t.
+Check your home insurance policy or speak to your insurer to find out what’s protected and what isn’t if you’re not sure.

 All of Admiral’s home insurance tiers (Admiral, Gold and Platinum) offer a level of trace and access cover, as shown below: